Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Methods

 \item Coordinate encoding: we encoded latitude ($\lambda$) and longitude ($\phi$) of a patch centroid were encoded as a four-dimensional vector: $\left(\, sin(\lambda), cos(\lambda), sin(\phi), cos(\phi) \,\right)$.
 Such encoding naturally solves the problems of data normalization and discontinuity around the 180\textsuperscript{th} meridian.
 By incorporating coordinate information directly into the networks, it was expected that the models could learn spatial relationships and region-specific features in the patches based on their geographical locations. \end{enumerate}

 Figure \ref{fig:fusion_block_with_location_encoding} illustrates the modified fusion block utilised in the region and coordinate encoding strategies, which enabled the integration of location information into the network architecture.
 Prior to the input fusion, the location vectors were processed with a simple feed-forward network.
 After that, they were added to the low-level features extracted from the images introducing location-specific biases.
+The fusion block was jointly trained with the rest of the model.

 \paragraph{Uncertainty quantification.} Uncertainty quantification for dense prediction tasks has been tackled with Bayesian neural networks\supercite{ma_bayesian_2021} or their approximations\supercite{dechesne_mcdropoutineo_2021}, deterministic methods\supercite{holder_uncertaintydistillation_2021,singh_determenisticuncertainty_rkhs_2022}, model ensembling\supercite{holder_uncertaintydistillation_2021} and other methods\supercite{gawlikowski_uncertainty_2021}.
 However, most studies neglect uncertainty calibration that potentially impacts the reliability and interpretability of uncertainty estimates.
 This study introduces uncertainty calibration in the context of glacier mapping.